MilenavdV/Heuristieken/code/algorithms/README.md

 - Random: randomize.py
 - Greedy: greedy.py
 - Kruskal: kruskal.py
-- Least Connections Method: leastconnenctions.py
+- Least Connections Method: leastconnections.py
 - HillClimber: hillclimb.py
 - Iterative deepening search: iterativedeepening.py

 The algorithms all have a similar set up, yet different methods and approaches have been used to determine which connection to use next.
+Also, in a file called helpers.py we included all functions that were called from outside the algorithm itself and as the name of the file suggest: these are functions that help the algorithm run and stay clear.

 **Random**